 The objective is to enable students to connect and give meaning to the knowledge acquired during independent courses through multiple internships, non-profit projects and group projects.
 Students also take cross-curricular courses and study material that helps them develop useful skills in a variety of fields.

-Example: Teaching staff contribute to some of their colleagues’ courses to provide an alternative perspective from another discipline (example: an interdisciplary course based on supply chain management and finance).
+> Professors contribute to some of their colleagues’ courses to provide an alternative perspective from another discipline (example: an interdisciplinary course based on supply chain management and finance).

 The objective is to continually increase the focus of learning to align it with business issues as closely as possible.
 Each program is reviewed by a panel of professionals working in the fields concerned to ensure the content is relevant to companies’ expectations.